nagi1999a/obsidian-focus-plugin/README.md

 - Focus on a specific heading and its children when clicking on them.
     - Start from v1.2.0.
 You can also focus on a specific paragraph by changing the setting `Content Behavior` to `Only Focus the Element`.
     - Start from v1.2.0.
 You can focus by clicking the children of a heading.
-	- If you don't want to change your focus state when selecting the text, you can make the value of `Focus Sensitivity` larger.
+	- If you don't want to change your focus state when selecting the text, you can make the value of `Focus Sensitivity` smaller.

 ![](demo.gif)